What is a Balance Sheet?

 |Current Asset||Cash||Current assets are those which can be liquidated within a short period of time.

-Cash is most liquid form of these assets and it includes all funds contained in checking, saving, and money market accounts.
+Cash is the most liquid form of these assets and it includes all funds contained in current, savings, and money market accounts.

 |Inventory||Inventory is the items that a company purchases/manufactures and then sells to the customers.